NEURAL-Y/Cerium-Delta/README.md

 ---

-# Neural Vitality Benchmark
+# Neuron Vitality Benchmark

 Cerium Delta also aims toward a broader benchmarking system for evaluating neural architectures.

-The **Neural Vitality Benchmark (NVB)** is intended to provide a standardized environment for comparing internal neural behavior across models and architectures.
+The **Neuron Vitality Benchmark (NVB)** is intended to provide a standardized environment for comparing internal neural behavior across models and architectures.

 Rather than comparing models only through: